Watts-Lab/deliberation-topics/topics/anes2020/worry_less_abt_equality.md

-# Better off if we worried less about equality

-## Prompt
+---
+author: @isaacgat
+modified: Oct 19, 2022 (@JamesPHoughton)
+---

+Please rate your level of agreement with the following statement:

-"This country would be better off if we worried less about how equal people are."
+_"This country would be better off if we worried less about how equal people are."_
-- Do you agree strongly, agree somewhat, neither agree nor disagree, disagree somewhat, or disagree strongly with this statement?

-## Responses
+---

 - Agree strongly
 - Agree somewhat
 - Neither agree nor disagree